Ethanwyf1/OP-RedBack/README.md

 └── README.md            # Overview, repo layout, guidelines, and changelog
 ```

-- `docs/` contains project documentation such as user stories, meeting notes, requirements, and the motivational model.
+- `docs/` contains project documentation such as user stories, requirements, and the motivational model.
 - `src/` will contain Python source code, visualizations, and Streamlit app components in Sprint 2.
 - `README.md` is updated across sprints and contains this project summary, structure, workflow, and changelog.